GharretWilcut/Data_Mining_Steam_Project/README.md

 ## To get started

-- create a venv
+- create a venv with `python3 -m venv .venv`
-- run --> pip install -r requirements.txt
+- install packages with `pip install -r requirements.txt`
-- run the get_data.py to pull the data set (it was over a GB don't open csv or it crashes we may need to use a different datatype)
+- read the dataset into SQLite database with `python3 src/get_data.py`